PriNova/codypy/README.md

-# CodyAgentPy 🐍🤖
+# codypy 🐍🤖

 **This is a WIP (work-in-progress) project** 🚧👷‍♂️

-CodyAgentPy is a Python wrapper binding to Cody Agent through establishing a connection to the Cody-Agent server from [Sourcegraph Cody](https://github.com/sourcegraph/cody) using JSON-RPC (Remote Procedure Call) protocol over a TCP/stdio connection.
+`codypy` is a Python wrapper binding to Cody Agent through establishing a connection to the Cody-Agent server from [Sourcegraph Cody](https://github.com/sourcegraph/cody) using JSON-RPC (Remote Procedure Call) protocol over a TCP/stdio connection.
 It allows sending and receiving JSON-RPC messages asynchronously. 📨📥

 **Note 1: You need to register an account at [Sourcegraph](https://sourcegraph.com/) and create an API key.**